eirikhanssen/galley/README.md

 ## Installation
 1. cd {ojs-installation-directory}/styles
 2. git clone https://github.com/eirikhanssen/galley.git
-3. To make sure html galleys will reference the stylesheet, add this to the <head> element in the html-galley-documents:
+3. To make sure html galleys will reference the stylesheet, add this to the <head> element in the html-galley-documents:<br>
    &lt;link rel="stylesheet" href="/styles/galley/htmlgalley.css"/>